Please click on one of the following buttons or links to take you to the information you require.

 Links open in a new tab.

-In 2017, one Y6 pupil took the end of KS2 tests.
-To prevent an individual being identified, we do not publish the results of cohorts of less than five (in line with DfE guidance).
+In 2018, seven Y6 pupils took the end of KS2 tests.
+To prevent an individual being identified, we do not publish the results of cohorts of less than ten.

 Let it suffice to say that we are very proud of the achievements of our pupils.